Early Life Cohort Feasibility Study

 • genomics, early adversity and biological embedding of stress.

-In England, Wales and Scotland, families were first contacted in July 2023 and fieldwork will finish in May 2024.
-In Northern Ireland, families were first contacted in February 2024 and fieldwork will finish in August 2024.
+In England, Wales and Scotland, families were first contacted in July 2023 and fieldwork finished by the end of June 2024.
+In Northern Ireland, families were first contacted in February 2024 and fieldwork finished in September 2024.

 The data will be available from the UK Data Service in 2025.